AsquaredWsquared/eleos-dev-env/README.md

 <img src="https://github.com/AsquaredWsquared/eleos-dev-env/blob/main/images/Capture3.JPG">

-At this point Visual Studio Code will automatically install its server utilities in the Odoo home folder and then display the “Welcome” screen.
+At this point Visual Studio Code will automatically install its server utilities in the /home/odoo/.vscode-server folder and then display the “Welcome” screen.

-Click on Open Folder then change /home/odoo to **/opt/odoo** and click OK.
+Click on Open Folder then change /home/odoo to **/opt/odoo** and click **OK**.

 <img src="https://github.com/AsquaredWsquared/eleos-dev-env/blob/main/images/Capture4.JPG">